 I realize there isn’t much to this file, but I hope that I can help keep someone else from having to recreate the wheel!

 This prompt leads to a great opportunity to practice making dotplots!
+I plan to use these with my make your own dot plot magnets.

 I have also created printable versions with 2 and 4 to a page if you want to skip the dry erase pockets and just have students mark the states they have visited directly on the map.